masum184e/handbook/computer-organization.md

 - Carry = 1 AND 1 = 1
 - Result = 10₂ (2 in decimal)

+If ANY carry occurs during addition You MUST use a FULL ADDER

 ### Full Adder

 A Full Adder (FA) adds 3 bits: